Skip to main content

 Babies really begin to show their personality during these months.
 So you might find yourself talking to your baby's doctor less about sleeping and eating and more about physical and social development.

-Most likely your baby will now be seen at 4 months and at 6 months, but your doctor may schedule extra visits to check on any problems found earlier.
+Most likely the doctor will see your baby at 4 months and at 6 months, but might schedule extra visits to check on any problems found earlier.

 Colds and ear infections can become more common at this age, especially in winter.
-Once babies can reach out and grab objects and start having contact with more people, they can be at increased risk for contagious illnesses, especially if they're in childcare or have older siblings.
+When babies can reach out and grab objects and start having contact with more people, they can be more at risk for contagious illnesses, especially if they're in childcare or have older siblings.

 What to Expect at the Doctor's Office